 Not only does that mean that many people are unhappy with their current browser—which is likely to be Microsoft Edge if they’re using Bing—but also their current search engine.

 A fun point here is that Google Chrome defaults to Google search…

-… meaning that this will likely be the last Bing search those people ever make.
+… meaning that this will be the last Bing search ever for those people.